ngkc1996/ethereum-dapp/readme.md

 ```

 ## Testing
+For Testing purposes, the bid, reveal and claim duration is set to 10 blocks.
+For Debugging it is best to use 2 blocks.
 Run `truffle test` in the root directory to run included tests.
 Tests are found in the [test folder](test).

 ### Test explanation